-1. Pre-application conference with City staff.

-- 2. Submittal of building permit application and construction drawings for review and approval. - 3.
-Submittal of a SEPA Checklist and any other required SEPA documents. - 4.
+- i.
+Pre-application conference with City staff. - ii.
+Submittal of building permit application and construction drawings for review and approval. - iii.
+Submittal of a Site Plan Application, SEPA Checklist and any other required SEPA documents. - iv.
 Submittal of engineering permit application and construction drawings for review and approval, including site access, frontage improvements, surface water design, and utility permit review.